-Be prepared - Actions to be taken and sustained till warning is withdrawn, in the villages/taluks/districts predicted to be affected by the tsunami • SEOC - Telephonically verify the certainty of the warning from INCOIS SEOC & DEOC - Emergency time functions activated State-District-Taluk Control Rooms of Revenue and Police - 24 hours functioning SDRF & Coastal Police - deployed to the coastline • Army, Navy, Air Force and other central forces in the state - on high alert and standby • BSNL and Police - ready to deploy emergency communication systems along the coastline • Hospitals and PHCs on higher ground outside 250 m from coastline in the districts predicted to be affected - function at full strength 24 hrs as per requirements by making necessary human resource arrangements from district level.
+Be prepared - Actions to be taken and sustained till warning is withdrawn, in the villages/taluks/districts predicted to be affected by the tsunami • SEOC - Telephonically verify the certainty of the warning from INCOIS • SEOC & DEOC - Emergency time functions activated • State-District-Taluk Control Rooms of Revenue and Police - 24 hours functioning • SDRF & Coastal Police - deployed to the coastline • Army, Navy, Air Force and other central forces in the state - on high alert and standby • BSNL and Police - ready to deploy emergency communication systems along the coastline • Hospitals and PHCs on higher ground outside 250 m from coastline in the districts predicted to be affected - function at full strength 24 hrs as per requirements by making necessary human resource arrangements from district level.
 Medical teams should be kept ready for field level disaster management.
-Ensure control measures for epidemic prevention Tobasildar ha prepared to start relief compa and evacuate Alert • Tahasildar - be prepared to start relief camps and evacuate public to higher ground outside 250 m from coastline Aleit Local Self Governments - Advice public within 250 m from the coastline to prepare for moving to higher ground • Department of Ports and Harbour Engineering - Move all seafaring vessels to deep ocean • KSEB & PWD - Emergency repair teams to be ready for deployment • District Officers of KSEB, PWD, Health, Irrigation, Transport, Ports and Harbour Engineering - to be available at the respective district collectorates • Police - Regulate vehicular traffic other than that of emergency services to the area predicted to be affected • Declare holiday for all educational institutions in the taluks predicted to be affected by the event All mass gatherings and social events in the taluks predicted to be affected by the event to be stopped. to be affected by the event to be stopped Public within 250 m from the coastline to be ready to move to higher ground • Tourism Department - Alert all resorts within 250 m of the coastline and low lying areas in river-mouths/coastal estuaries that they may have to close if the warning is increased to alert status Be updated - Actions to be taken and sustained till warning is Watch withdrawn, in the villages/taluks/districts predicted to be affected by the tsunami
+Ensure control measures for epidemic prevention • Tahasildar - be prepared to start relief camps and evacuate Alert public to higher ground outside 250 m from coastline • Local Self Governments - Advice public within 250 m from the coastline to prepare for moving to higher ground • Department of Ports and Harbour Engineering - Move all seafaring vessels to deep ocean • KSEB & PWD - Emergency repair teams to be ready for deployment • District Officers of KSEB, PWD, Health, Irrigation, Transport, Ports and Harbour Engineering - to be available at the respective district collectorates • Police - Regulate vehicular traffic other than that of emergency services to the area predicted to be affected • Declare holiday for all educational institutions in the taluks predicted to be affected by the event • All mass gatherings and social events in the taluks predicted to be affected by the event to be stopped • Public within 250 m from the coastline to be ready to move to higher ground • Tourism Department - Alert all resorts within 250 m of the coastline and low lying areas in river-mouths/coastal estuaries that they may have to close if the warning is increased to alert status Be updated - Actions to be taken and sustained till warning is Watch withdrawn, in the villages/taluks/districts predicted to be affected by the tsunami